 Also for consideration is whether or not you had a pre-existing condition prior to the incident or whether or not the injury is actually a serious one.
 You may want to ask yourself if medical treatment is “reasonable and necessary.”

 Unfortunately, in some cases it is even possible that your employer has disputed your claim and is withholding the truth.

 If your costs were not covered, a few options are available to you.

 To ensure your medical costs are covered under workers comp, make sure to document all injuries (with pictures if applicable) ASAP.
 Make note of your injury and pain on ALL intake forms and make sure your doctor is aware to do the same.
 Be specific and always review paperwork thoroughly.
-If you are still unsure of what to do, contact us to schedule a consultation.
+If you are still unsure of what to do, contact us to schedule a free consultation.

 If you have been injured at work, and aren't receiving the workers' compensation you're due, contact our workers' compensation attorneys in Pinehurst today!
 Fill out the form below or call us at (910) 295-2525, or by reaching us toll free at (877) 288-6557